 Research: The university places a priority on encouraging dialogue across traditional disciplines and providing research results that are useful for society and business.
-With its Asia and Europe in a Global Context and Cellular Networks clusters of excellence and its plan for the future, the University of Heidelberg successfully came through both rounds of the Excellence Initiative, in this way reinforcing its claim to be a world-class research University.
+With its "STRUCTURES" and "3D Matter Made to Order" clusters of excellence and its plan for the future, the University of Heidelberg successfully came through both rounds of the Excellence Strategy, in this way reinforcing its claim to be a world-class research University.

 University of Hohenheim

 Profile: The University of Hohenheim is a university with a long tradition in the area of agriculture and the natural sciences.
-It has three faculties (agricultural sciences, the natural sciences and the social sciences) and offers 37 different courses.
+It has three faculties (agricultural sciences, the natural sciences and the social sciences) and offers more than 40 different courses.

 Research: The university is involved in a number of joint research projects.
 It is currently working on interdisciplinary research in the areas of bioeconomics, global food security and ecosystems as well as health sciences.
 Central institutions, state institutes and laboratories allow interdisciplinary, joint research projects to be carried out in a hands-on way and stimulate new scientific findings.